Oshadha93418/task-management/TaskManagementAPI/README.md

 # Task Management API

-A .NET Web API backend for a task management application with user authentication and CRUD operations for tasks, built following SOLID principles.
+A .NET Web API backend for a task management application with user authentication and CRUD operations for tasks, built following SOLID principles with comprehensive error handling and validation.

 ## Architecture & SOLID Principles